 The constant fight to retain an empowered worker in this digital age is no secret.
 High performers today have a clear understanding of their value and it is easy for recruiters and competitors to screen and discover them.

 Digital labor platforms have paved the way for competitors to pick the best people from their companies and help employees declare their presence to the world in unimagined ways.
-Here is a list of 7 innovative ways to improve HR and talent management in the digital era:
+Here is a list of approaches that can be taken to enhance your HR and talent management in the digital era: